 Sensory Loss Communication Training

-Community Services - Bridge offers customized training opportunities for organizations that support individuals with a sensory loss and/or communication challenges.
-A flexible and adaptive approach to learning is cornerstone to this program, which is designed to augment and strengthen your organization's services while focusing on the unique needs of the individuals you support.
+Community Services – Bridge provides customized training opportunities for organizations that support individuals with a sensory loss and/or communication challenges.
+A flexible and adaptive approach to learning is cornerstone to this program, which is designed to augment and strengthen your organization’s services while focusing on the unique needs of the individuals you support.

 In addition to hearing and vision loss, there are many factors that can impact traditional communication and wellbeing.
 Our expertise in working with individuals that require alternative approaches to communication led to the development of this program.
-Improved person-centered support, reduced frustrations and service efficiency can all be addressed through this program.
+Improved person-centered support, reduced frustration and service efficiency can all be addressed through this program.

 Community Services – Bridge can enhance the services of:

 - Other Community Organizations

 In addition to adaptive communication techniques, Community Services – Bridge can also include:

 - Total Communication Approach – reviews various ways of communicating, including formal and informal approaches (sign language, objects of reference, picture symbols).
 Talks about the process of approaching and initiating dialogue with individuals with communication challenges and/or sensory loss.